istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 In the above procedure, endpoint IPs of Istio services are gathered and used to invoke Helm that will create Istio services on the remote clusters.
 As part of
-creating those services and endpoints in the remote cluster Kubernetes will add dns entries into kube-dns.
+creating those services and endpoints in the remote cluster Kubernetes will add DNS entries into kube-dns.
 This allows kube-dns in the remote clusters to
-resolve the Istio service names for all envoy side cars in those remote clusters.
+resolve the Istio service names for all envoy sidecars in those remote clusters.
 Since Kubernetes pods don't have stable IPs, restart of any Istio service pod in the control plane cluster will cause its endpoint to be changed.
 Therefore, any connection made from remote clusters to that endpoint will be broken.
 This is